google/recursive-version-control-system/README.md

 rvcs will try to invoke a tool named `rvcs-push-file` to push to that mirror and one named `rvcs-pull-file` to pull from it.

-The pull helper tool takes the full URL of the mirror (including the scheme) and the fully specified identity (including the namespace).
+The pull helper tool takes the full URL of the mirror (including the scheme), the fully specified identity (including the namespace), the hash of the most recently-known signature for that identity, and a file for it to write output.

 When successfull it outputs the hash of the latest signature for that identity that it pulled from the mirror and exits with a status code of `0`.

-The push helper takes the full URL of the mirror, the fully specified identity, and the hash of the latest, updated signature for that identity.
+The push helper takes the full URL of the mirror, the fully specified identity, the hash of the latest, updated signature for that identity, and a file for it to write output.

 If it successfully pushes that update to the mirror then it outputs the hash of the signature that was pushed and exits with a status code of `0`.